Offshore Wind Transmission Course (UK)

 Global Technical Tender Leader for Offshore Wind

 Hongbiao Song graduated from Texas A&M University in College Station, Texas, USA with Ph.
 D degree in Electrical Engineering in Dec 2006.
 He worked in Bechtel between Oct 2006 and Jan 2014 as Senior Electrical Engineer involving in many large international and US Oil & Gas (O&G) projects such as LNG, refineries, petrochemical, gasification, pipelines, etc. He worked in GE since Jan 2014 with multiple technical and commercial roles involving large international and US projects such as power generation, utilities, O&G, O&G electrification, offshore wind.
 He had extensive system domain and equipment domain knowledge so he can lead and coordinate with GE internal teams and external partners from different regions and different organizations to win and execute large projects.
 He led multiple innovative R&D programs in GE such as Trailer Mounted HV Substation, Containerized HV Substation, Fast Power HV Substation Standardization, Floating Offshore Substation.
-Hongbiao is currently Global Technical Tender Leader for Offshore Wind in GE Grid Solutions, living in Houston, Texas.
+Hongbiao is currently Global Technical Tender Leader for Offshore Wind in GE Vernova, living in Houston, Texas.
 He is also a Senior Member of IEEE, Cigre B4 Member for the US National Committee, and is active on Cigre B4.98 working group.

 About the GE Vernova Stafford Facility